 At Central Christian Elementary, it is our goal to develop academically prepared students through a Christ-centered education and to help them develop a Biblical worldview.
-The Bible and the teachings of Jesus Christ are woven into the total educational program through grade level curriculum, our music and art program, physical education, weekly chapels, service-learning projects, etc.
+The Bible and the teachings of Jesus Christ are woven into the total educational program through grade level curriculum (most, but not all, of our curriculum is from biblical worldview publishers), our music and art program, physical education, weekly chapels, service-learning projects, etc.

 Teachers provide a nurturing environment for students while encouraging them toward our ultimate goal, the yielding of their lives to God and the development of a relationship with Jesus Christ.